ical.store

 store.delete(uid=event.uid, recurrence_id="20220710")

-Then viewing the store using the print
+Then viewing the store using the print example removes the individual

 instance in the event: